rlqd/isbn/README.md

 ### Methods reference

-Input string can be in any of the supported formats.
+Input string can contain any supported code type.
 Please read KDoc for details and note [exceptions](#v-exceptions).

 #### Parse